Telemedicine: Helping those with Asthma

 Issues surrounding cost and inconvenience for asthmatics may be addressed with the advent of telemedicine.
 Notwithstanding the digital health innovations that are marketing for consumers, a simple video visit that could yield a prescription would relieve much of the stress.

-Televisits are a great solution for treating patients with asthma, because they are cost effective, eliminate travel, and provide doctors with the opportunity to reach more patients.
+Televisits are a great solution for treating asthma patients, because they are cost effective, eliminate travel, and provide doctors with the opportunity to reach more patients.
 According to this Allergy and Immunology report, there were an average of 4,446 Allergy & Immunology physicians for every 100,000 people.
 Meaning that there is a disconnect for those who need treatment and those who treat the condition.
 So, for patients who don’t have insurance or live in a rural or low income area, it is extremely expensive and challenging for them to receive treatment.
 And asthma is not a condition that should be left untreated.

 In addition to increasing access, televisits add convenience despite living with asthma.
 In many cases, the patient just needs a refill on their rescue inhaler or inhaled corticosteroids.
 So instead of taking off of work and traveling to a specialist, telemedicine solutions could help those suffering with getting their treatment fast and hassle free.
 Specifically, televisits would provide the opportunity for a quick check in with the doctor, refill on necessary prescriptions and if necessary, a great way to perform a follow up.
 Patients should not have to go through the regular appointment process, just to be told that their prescribed medication is doing its job.